microservice/microservice-cli/docs/example-exec.md

 ## Other
 ### `--image`, or `-i` flag
-If you alread have an image, use the `-i` flag.
+If you already have an image, use the `-i` flag.

 #### Input
 ```